Physical Therapist

 When YOU have an issue requiring physical therapy, do you diagnose and treat yourself, or do you see another PT?

-Asked by Q-Burt over 11 years ago
+Asked by Q-Burt about 12 years ago

 You know, if it's something like a minor back issue or I sprained my ankle, then I will just treat myself.
 There was a time when my back went out and I could barely walk.
 Fortunately, I was working at a clinic and just had some of my co-workers work on me.
 Of course, If I fractured or tore something, then I would definitely need to see another PT.
 The good thing is I have a lot of my colleagues nearby to help me out!